 - Create a temporary account.

-- I submit a Statutory Declaration saying someone tried accessing my account without my express permission (i.e. phishing scam).
+- I submitted a Statutory Declaration saying someone tried accessing my account without my express permission (i.e. phishing scam).

 - CommBank open a new account.